sillyjohn/RocketPatrol/Readme.txt

 Allow the player to control the Rocket after it's fired (10) Create a new spaceship type (w/ new artwork) that's smaller, moves faster, and is worth more points (25) Implement a simultaneous two-player mode (50)
+- two player mode are controled by w(shoot),a,d and up(shoot),right,left key